czyzlukasz/krawacik3.github.io/index.md

 ```
 Starting at the top `set CHIPNAME stm32f1x` sets the variable CHIPNAME to the proper value (same as the target .cfg).
 `source [find interface/stlink-v2.cfg]` and `source [find target/stm32f1x.cfg]` are relative paths to your target and debugger files.
-'init' terminates the configuration stage and enters the run stage.
+`init` terminates the configuration stage and enters the run stage.
-'arm semihosting enable' enables the semihosting feature.

 Example of OpenOCD properly configured and connected to target:
 ```console